 “Your home should be your storyteller—the weaver of the red thread and a marker of you and yours.”

-You’d be forgiven for thinking that these are excerpts from a gorgeously written novel.
+You’d be forgiven for thinking this a line from a gorgeously written novel.
 But Cassandra Ellis, designer and color doyenne, writes more lyrically than almost anyone we know about her projects.
 (Further evidence here, here and here.)
 She also treats rooms themselves as poetry, most recently through Atelier Ellis, her Bath, England-based paint company.
 “Loving color and nature, I wanted to create a human-scale business that looks for reminders of humanity in everything we do,” she says.
 “We make beautiful, breathable, bio-based paint and color that helps people tell the story of their home.
 And for this, I am very proud.”

 Today Cassandra shares her go-to daily uniforms, the podcast she puts on for inspiration, and the hue she’s dreaming of for her bedroom.
 Read on…